skunnavakkam/skunnavakkam.github.io/content/about/_index.md

 - Got good at Chess

 You can contact me at
-- skunnava at caltech dot edu
 - kvsudarsh786 at gmail dot com
-- ash_webb on tgram
 - sudarshk216 on signal
 - sudarshk_ on x